 For the Sushi Rice

-- Brown rice: A whole grain rice option that adds a nutty flavor and additional fiber and protein to the shiitake mushroom sushi rolls.
+• Brown rice: A whole grain rice option that adds additional fiber and protein.

-- Sugar: Adds sweetness to the sushi rice and helps balance the flavors.
+• Sugar: Adds sweetness to the sushi rice.

 For the Vegetables

-- Shiitake: Sliced mushrooms that provide a meaty texture and earthy flavor.
-Both fresh and dry work well in this recipe!
+• Shiitake: Sliced mushrooms that provide a meaty texture and earthy flavor.
+Both fresh and dry work well in this fishless sushi recipe!

-- Nori sheets: Dried seaweed sheets to wrap the sushi roll.
+• Nori sheets: Dried seaweed sheets to wrap the sushi rolls.

-- (Optional) Spinach: Leafy green vegetable that can be added as a filling, adding freshness and color.
+• (Optional) Spinach: Leafy green vegetable that adds freshness and color.

-- Soy sauce or vegan mayo: Soy sauce is the classic condiment, while vegan mayo provides a more modern twist to serve the shiitake sushi roll with.
+• Soy sauce or vegan mayo: Soy sauce is the classic condiment, while vegan mayo (using tofu and cashews) provides a modern twist to serve the shiitake sushi roll with.

 Step-by-step Instructions